PranavSriram18/writing/attention/attention0.md

 ideas in this space, <span style="color: #007bff">**a handful of mental models and metaphors can equip readers comfortable with the basics to understand the research frontier**</span>.

 To this end, we hope to explore the following ideas in this and future articles.
-(Don't worry if many of these terms don't make sense yet!)
+(If some of these terms are unfamiliar, that's expected - we'll develop each from first principles.)

 * <span style="color: #007bff">**Transformer models**</span> as <span style="color: #2ecc71;">*defining information flow through a grid graph*</span>
 * <span style="color: #007bff">**Residual streams**</span> as <span style="color: #2ecc71;">*fixed-bandwidth information highways*</span>